• Instagram

 • Plenty of fresh herbs - The fresh herbs in this recipe are aromatic and packed with great flavor.
 Just like Ghormeh Sabzi and Kuku Sabzi.

-• Fluffy rice - The basmati rice comes out perfectly fluffy, with separated grains that will satisfy your hunger.
-You'll also love the other easy Persian rice dishes, baghali polo and adas polo.
+• Fluffy rice – The basmati rice comes out perfectly fluffy, with separated grains that will satisfy your hunger.
+The most popular Persian rice dishes are Shirin Polo, Baghali Polo, or Adas Polo.

 • Wonderful aroma - This is a dish that looks AND smells good.
 The herbs are so aromatic it will make your mouth water.